In my private hypnotherapy and coaching practice one of the most common areas men come to see me for is sexual performance anxiety.

 A man's penis is linked to his male identity and if he feels his penis isn't adequate to please his partner, or a new partner will laugh at his penis size this causes sexual anxiety.
 According to a 2008 study in the Journal of Health Psychology men's anxiety about penis size are top of their list alongside weight and height.
 The anxiety and shame about penis size can impact a man in many areas of his life - many will not even start a new relationship, worry they are not able to please their partners sexually, causes performance anxiety and how he sees himself as a man and impacts his confidence levels.

 5. Men, sex and vulnerability

 Sexual performance anxiety for men can be so isolating because he often will not discuss what he is feeling with his partner for fear of appearing weak or not a man.
-They are afraid to let their partner see this vulnerable side to them.
+They are afraid to let their partner see this vulnerable side.
 Yet, the key to a deeper, intimate and more connected sex is in vulnerability.

 6. Sex and a new partner

 The first time a couple has sex together is often a very vulnerable experience for both of them.
 As they begin to open their hearts to each other it deepens and brings a new level of intimacy.
-However, for some men this can bring high levels of anxiety especially if they deeply care for their partner.
+However, for some men this can bring high levels of anxiety especially if they deeply care for their partner and see a possible long term relationship.
 They worry they will not please her or not able to perform.
 Even putting on a condom can be anxiety provoking.
-As the relationship continues and they begin to feel more secure in the relationship the anxiety naturally fades away.